shallomkanyori/alx-backend-storage/0x02-redis_basic/README.md

 In the new function that the decorator will return, use `rpush` to append the input arguments.
 Remember that Redis can only store strings, bytes and numbers.
 Therefore, we can simply use `str(args)` to normalize.
 We can ignore potential `kwargs` for now.
 Execute the wrapped function to retrieve the output.
 Store the output using `rpush` in the `"...:outputs"` list, then return the output.

 Decorate `Cache.store` with `call_history`.

+### Task 4
+In this tasks, we will implement a `replay` function to display the history of calls of a particular function.